natasha-mann/weather-dashboard/README.md

 - Logic to sort the saved search array so that most recent searches are displayed at the top of the rendered list.
 - Error handling for "bad searches" which displays an error message on screen for the user.

-## Areas to Improve

-If I had more time to work on this project in the future, there are a few things I would like to change and/or add:

-- Stop "bad searches" being added to local storage and appearing in the search history list on screen.
-- Add additional parameters for catching errors, depending on the type of error returned from the server.
-- There is a problem with the future forecast when looking at cities in timezones which are quite far ahead of UK time - it results in the wrong day being displayed in the 5 day forecast (skipping a day).

 ## Screenshots

 ### Welcome screen